 Students who change programs must have their SAP status evaluated prior to initiating the change of program.
 This includes the determination of the students' satisfactory academic progress standing related to credits attempted and grades earned that may count toward the new program of study.
 Students' current SAP standing is carried with them into the new program of study and goes into effect when they begin the new program.
 SAP is evaluated on a cumulative basis going forward.
 Students who withdraw or are dismissed due to satisfactory academic progress standards must complete an appeal in order to be eligible to reapply into a new program.
 Students must demonstrate that the circumstances causing an adverse impact on their academic progress in the prior program have been resolved.
-The appeal must be made in writing and must detail the student's plan to be successful in their new program.
-The Academic Appeal Board may request additional information to support the appeal.
-Students will be made aware of the Appeals Board's decision in writing.
-All decisions of the Appeal Board are final.
+The appeal must be made in writing to the Campus Academic Dean and must detail the student's plan to be successful in their new program.